Choosing a domain name is the first thing you need to do when you are about to start a blog.

 Recommended Reading: I Have A Domain Name, Now What?

 If you haven’t found the right domain name yet, relax.

 You can change the domain name later.
-So don't overthink.
+So don’t overthink.
 Just go with the name that seems good to you.
-There is not such thing as the perfect domain name.
+There is no such thing as the perfect domain name.